Nagendra1997/dummypy/README.md

 The complete configuration of your Mesibo On-Premise hosting can be done through [Mesibo Console](https://mesibo.com/console/).
 All the configuration settings for your server will be automatically handled by Mesibo.There is no need to supply any extra configuration file on your server.

 - From console,choose the application you want to connect with your On-Premise host from the 'MY APPLICATIONS' section in the console and make note of the app token.
+You need to supply this app token to run Mesibo Server Image in Step-4.
 ![App token Mesibo Console](screenshots/app-token.jpg)

 - Go to App Settings →  On-Premise Hosting
 ![Console Screenshot](screenshots/on-premise-settings.jpg)

 - In On-Premise settings page you will find two sections: Enable On-Premise and On-Premise Settings.

 >Warning: Before configuring mesibo ,DO NOT turn on the Enable On-Premise switch.

 - Enter all the required configuration details for your On-Premise host in the settings section

 Mesibo requires the following configuration details: